Innovative Engineering with Renewable Resources

 - Seismic Performance Evaluation of Bamboo Framing Systems

 - Structural Evaluation of Bamboo Subjected to Fatigue Loading

 Electrical Impedance Properties of Bamboo

 The electrical properties of bamboo are dependent on many factors including the type of material, moisture content, growth process, and post-growth treatment.
 Previous REU undergraduates in our group have conducted preliminary literature reviews and pilot studies to investigate bamboo’s electrical properties.
 The relevant knowledge base is encouraging but limited to a few studies.
 The goal of this project is to investigate electrical properties of native bamboo species grown in Alabama such as Phyllostachys moso, Phyllostachys rubromarginata, and Phyllostachys nigra to determine their electrical impedance and determine if this property can be used as a method to monitor these materials for changes to heat treatment, chemical treatment, aging, and more.
 The objectives of this project are: (a) to measure and analyze the electrical impedance of bamboo as a function of frequency and temperature; (b) to analyze and compare the electrical properties of raw and treated bamboo and (c) develop low-cost systems to improve the ability of researchers to collect impedance measurements outside of the laboratory.

 REU Participants Role: Prepare bamboo samples, design electrical test fixtures to interface bamboo to test equipment, design circuits for impedance measurements, collect/organize/analyze test data to assess if physical changes are reflected in collected impedance data.
-Students will learn to use: (1) impedance analyzers, (2) oscilloscopes, (3) soldering equipment, and (4) MATLAB analysis tools.
+Students will learn to use: (1) impedance analyzers, (2) oscilloscopes, (3) sensing circuits, (4) soldering equipment, and (4) MATLAB analysis tools.

 Electrical Properties of Bamboo – A Material with Endless Applications